springfall2008/batpred/README.md

 **set_discharge_window** When enabled automatically discharge (forced export) for export during high rate periods.

+**set_charge_freeze** When enabled Predbat can hold the current battery level by disabling discharge but not charge the battery, thus drawing the home from the grid.
+When disabled Predbat can only charge the battery to a target level.
+The default is enabled.

 **set_discharge_freeze** When enabled if a discharge reaches the expected battery level for the discharge slot then charging of the battery will be frozen (charge rate 0) and all non-self consumed solar is exported.
-When this is disabled the inverter will return to ECO mode (default)
+When this is disabled the inverter will return to ECO mode.
+The default is enabled.

 **set_discharge_freeze_only** When enabled forced discharge is prevented, but discharge freeze can be used (if enabled) to export excess solar rather than charging the battery.
 This is useful with tariffs that pay you for solar exports but don't allow forced export (brown energy).